 In 1987, another 21 units were built.

-responsible for tracing radio and TV interference, and for confiscating
+responsible for tracing radio and TV interference, and for enforcing

-Although the name of the organization has changed frequently
+Although the name of the organization has been changed several times

-over the past years, it is often still called RCD by the public.
+over the years, it is often still called RCD by the public.

 The agency is currently known as Agentschap Telecom (AT).